bitcoinparadise/Smoke_Witness_Notify/README.md

 * First create a Discord bot account, get the bot token for later and continue with the installation.

-Guide on how to create a Discord bot https://discordpy.readthedocs.io/en/rewrite/discord.html
+Guide on how to create a Discord bot: https://discordpy.readthedocs.io/en/rewrite/discord.html

 ## Installation